This Thanksgiving I want to reflect on how blessed I am. And most of what I’m thankful for could be similar to you.

 I’m grateful for a good God whose mercies are new every morning, who created me fearfully and wonderfully.
 A Savior who promises as He was, so are we in this world.
 And a Comforter who guides and directs my steps.

 I’m eternally grateful for a global church.
-I have brothers and sisters in Christ wherever I go, and as I’ve traveled with national radio host and best-selling author Todd Starnes as he speaks to different congregations, I’m reminded of what unites us.
+I have brothers and sisters in Christ wherever I go, and as I’ve traveled across the country, I’m reminded of what unites us.

 I’m blessed to be an American, born and raised in the most incredible country.
 I’m thankful for all the opportunities I’ve had, from interning for Rep. Jim Jordan (R-OH) to reporting for Fox News in New York City.